 If you prefer to inspect the leaf springs yourself, lift the truck and take off the wheels to inspect them closely.
 Check for wear, cracks, or damage, and clean them thoroughly with a wire brush.

-Now let us tell you some solutions which will eventually help you in case you had a bad leaf spring that is vibrating:
+Now let us tell you some solutions that will eventually help you in case you have a bad leaf spring that is vibrating:

 Check to See if the Leaf Springs are Broken or Worn Out